Heide Rosendahl Explained

 She won the long jump gold medal in the 1972 Munich Olympics with a leap of 6.78 m, one centimetre ahead of Diana Yorgova of Bulgaria.
 Two days later in a thrilling pentathlon, she finished second to Mary Peters of Great Britain.[3]

 After the three events on the first day Rosendahl was in the fifth place, 301 points behind Peters.
 On the second day, she jumped 6.83 m in the long jump (one cm short of the record) and ran the 200 m in 22.96 seconds.
 She finished with 4791 points, 16 points better than Burglinde Pollak's world record.
-She held the world record for 1.12 seconds before Peters bettered it by 10 points on finishing her 200 m race in 24.08 seconds.
-To further prove her versatility, she helped the West German 4 × 100 m team with Christiane Krause, Ingrid Mickler-Becker and Annegret Richter to the gold medal and a world record; holding off the East German sprints champion Renate Stecher, in the process.
+She would have set a new world mark had not Peters finished the 200 m in 24.08 to better Rosendahl by a slender 10 points.
+To further prove her versatility, Rosendahl helped the West German 4 × 100 m team with Christiane Krause, Ingrid Mickler-Becker and Annegret Richter to the gold medal and a world record.

 In 1970 and 1972 Rosendahl was chosen as the German Sportswoman of the Year.
 She had a degree in physical education and worked as athletics coach at TSV Bayer 04 Leverkusen (1976–1990) and Deutsche Leichtathletik-Verband (1993–2001).
 She is married to John Ecker, an American basketball player who won the 1969, 1970 and 1971 NCAA Championships as a member of the UCLA Bruins.
 Their son, Danny Ecker, was a world-class pole vaulter.
 Rosendahl's father, Heinz Rosendahl, was the German champion in the discus throw in 1948, 1951 and 1953.[3]